lambdadude/dotfiles-hyprland/README.md

 based of https://gitlab.com/Oglo12/hyprland-rice

 clone this repo
-copy all folder into .config
+copy all folder into .config (execpt the wallpaper outside of the hypr folder) done
-done